-In this connexion the European Economic Community has declared that Ireland intends to withdraw by 1 January 1981 its system of preferential tax measures related to exports, provided for under the Corporation Tax Act of 1976, whilst continuing nevertheless to honour legally binding commitments entered into during the lifetime of this system.
-Paragraph (e) is not intended to limit a signatory from taking measures to avoid the double taxation of foreign source income earned by its enterprises or the enterprises of another signatory.
-MTN/NTM/W/220/Rev.l Page 42
+In this connection the European Economic Community has declared that Ireland intends to withdraw by 1 January 1981 its system of preferential tax measures related to exports, provided for under the Corporation Tax Act of 1976, whilst continuing nevertheless to honour legally binding commitments entered into during the lifetime of this system.

-- 3/ Paragraph (h) does not apply to value-added tax systems, and bordertax adjustment in lieu thereof and the problem of the excessive remission of value-added taxes is exclusively covered by paragraph (g). - 4/ The signatories agree that nothing in this paragraph shall prejudge or influence the deliberations of the panel established by the GATT Council on 6 June 1978 (C/M/126). - 5/ In evaluating the long-term adequacy of premium rates, costs and losses of insurance programmes in principle, only such contracts shall be taken into account that were concluded after the date of entry into force of this Agreement. - 6/ An original signatory to this Agreement shall mean any signatory which adheres ad referendum to the Agreement on or before (31 May 1979).
+- 3/ Paragraph (h) does not apply to value-added tax systems, and bordertax adjustment in lieu thereof and the problem of the excessive remission of value-added taxes is exclusively covered by paragraph (g). - 4/ The signatories agree that nothing in this paragraph shall prejudge or influence the deliberations of the panel established by the GATT Council on 6 June 1978 (C/M/126). - 5/ In evaluating the long-term adequacy of premium rates, costs and losses of insurance programmes, in principle only such contracts shall be taken into account that were concluded after the date of entry into force of this Agreement. - 6/ An original signatory to this Agreement shall mean any signatory which adheres ad referendum to the Agreement on or before 30 June 1979.